 turnacct An interface to the accton program that turns process accounting on or off.
 When switched "on", turnacct starts the accton program; "off" stops the accton program.
-When off, the accounting system is disabled. acctcom Searches and prints process accounting files.
-Note that this command is in /usr/bin. chargefee Charges a specified amount against a specified user.
-Does this by generating a charge report and logging it to /var/adm/fee .
-The runacct program reads this charge and merges it into the total accounting records. prdaily Displays the accounting report for a single day. wtmpfix Checks /var/adm/acct/nite/wtmp as step 2 in the execution of the runacct program.
-See "Daily Accounting with Runacct" later in this chapter for details on runacct. fwtmp Fixes corrupted accounting files by manipulating content from binary to ASCII and back.
-See "Fixing Corrupted Files" later in this chapter. acctcms Produces a summary of all processes that execute commands.
-See acctcms (1M). acctprc1 Reads input in the form described by acct (4) and adds login names corresponding to user IDs.
-Then, it writes an ASCII line for each process giving user ID, login name, prime and nonprime CPU time (measured in ticks ), and mean memory size in memory segment units.
-Acctprc1 gets login names from /etc/passwd .
-It also reads /var/adm/acct/nite/ctmp to distinguish among different login names that share the same user ID. acctprc2 Reads records in the form written by acctprc1 , summarizes them by user ID and name, then writes the sorted summaries to the standard output as total accounting records. prctmp Prints the login session record file created by acctcon1 (normally /var/adm/acct/nite/ctmp).
+When off, the accounting system is disabled.

+acctcom Searches and prints process accounting files.
+Note that this command is in /usr/bin.

+chargefee Charges a specified amount against a specified user.
+Does this by generating a charge report and logging it to /var/adm/fee.
+The runacct program reads this charge and merges it into the total accounting records.

+prdaily Displays the accounting report for a single day.

+wtmpfix Checks /var/adm/acct/nite/wtmp as step 2 in the execution of the runacct program.
+See "Daily Accounting with Runacct" later in this chapter for details on runacct.

+fwtmp Fixes corrupted accounting files by manipulating content from binary to ASCII and back.
+See "Fixing Corrupted Files" later in this chapter.

+acctems Produces a summary of all processes that execute commands.
+See acctcms(1M).

+acctprc1 Reads input in the form described by acct(4) and adds login names corresponding to user IDs.
+Then, it writes an ASCII line for each process giving user ID, login name, prime and nonprime CPU time (measured in ticks), and mean memory size in memory segment units.
+Acctprc1 gets login names from /etc/passwd.
+It also reads /var/adm/acct/nite/ctmp to distinguish among different login names that share the same user ID.

+acctprc2 Reads records in the form written by acctprc1, summarizes them by user ID and name, then writes the sorted summaries to the standard output as total accounting records.

-prtacct Formats and prints total accounting files (tacct).
+prctmp Prints the login session record file created by acctcon1 (normally prtacct Formats and prints total accounting files (tacct).